Flight of Fear: Layout

 Riders are launched from the station, accelerating from 0 to 54 mph in four seconds down a 220 ft launch tunnel.
 The Kings Island location has an on-ride camera that takes photos of the riders during the launch.
 The ride emerges into a "spaghetti bowl" of track inside of the 110 ft tall ride building.
 Following the launch, the train immediately enters a cobra roll, which contains two of the ride's four inversions.
 The ride layout continues with a sidewinder and multiple turns.
 After passing through the mid-course brake run, riders spiral downward to the left, continuing to maneuver through the twisted ride structure.
 The train picks up speed as riders dive at the floor of the building, finally passing through a corkscrew before arriving at the final brake run.

 Trains

-The trains on the ride originally featured over-the-shoulder restraints, but these were changed to individual lap bar restraints for the 2001 season at both locations, along with the name change.
+The trains on the ride originally featured over-the-shoulder restraints, but these were changed to individual lap bar restraints in 2001 at both locations, along with the name change.
 Each train also originally featured six cars, but that was later reduced to five.
 Kings Dominion operates three trains, while Kings Island typically operates two trains despite owning four.